SolarAweTM/TGN-TG-Terraria-Archive/README.md

 ## Regarding modded worlds
 For modded worlds, make sure you download BOTH the .wld AND the .twld file.

-## About the player file
+## About players
-The player file in the root directory is my attempt at translating TShock SSC data into an actual player file.
-It only contains the data leading up to the safe, and I did this by hand.
+Player data is stored in the Players folder within the archives, sorted by season.
+Please note that due to limitations on the conversion methods I use, all players will use the default male style, and any mounts/pets/hooks were not converted.